gerarddeegan/cousera/README.md

 cousera
 =======

-Repository for Rprojcts with coursera
+Repository for R projects with coursera